kinmeng/innogol/README.md

 This site was created with the help of above link.

-The project contributors to this project are: Alvin Lim Shi Xian, Eugene Kim and Tan Kin Meng The published site contains part 3 of Innogol project.
+The project contributors to this project are: Alvin Lim Shi Xian, Eugene Kim and Tan Kin Meng

+The published site can be viewed in this link: https://kinmeng.github.io/#14/1.3937/103.9131

+It contains only the analysis part of Innogol's project.